Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 \subsection{Open-Loop MIMO system with CSIR}

-We first evaluate our DeepJSCC-MIMO scheme for the open-loop MIMO system with CSIR.
-Specifically, we compare our DeepJSCC-MIMO, trained at specific SNRs, with the BPG-Capacity and BPG-LDPC schemes in different SNR values and bandwidth ratios.
+We first evaluate DeepJSCC-MIMO in the open-loop MIMO system with CSIR.
+Specifically, we compare DeepJSCC-MIMO, trained at specific SNRs, with the BPG-Capacity and BPG-LDPC schemes at different SNR values and bandwidth ratios.
+For the BPG-LDPC scheme, we apply the sphere decoding (SD) algorithm \cite{guo2006algorithm}.

-{For the BPG-Capacity benchmark here, we assume the transmitter knows the capacity of each channel realization and can select the best compression rate without power allocation as an upper bound.
-As to the BPG-LDPC scheme, we apply the sphere decoding algorithm\cite{guo2006algorithm} to decode the signals}